AoWangDrexel/DataCollection/README.md

 # DataCollection
-Collecting data using many of Arduino friendly sensors, such as DHT11 to measure humidity and temperature and the photoresistor to measure light energy
+Collecting data using many of Arduino friendly sensors, such as DHT11 to measure humidity and temperature and the photoresistor to measure light energy.

 # Resources
 * http://www.circuitbasics.com/how-to-set-up-the-dht11-humidity-sensor-on-an-arduino/